aws-amplify/learn/README.md

   Amplify Community
 </h1>

 Welcome to the Amplify Community!
-The community is a central hub for developers building fullstack serverless applications with Amplify to learn from the latest community-generated content as well as contribute content (such as events, blog posts, videos, sample projects, and tutorials) with the wider Amplify community.
+The community provides a hub for developers building fullstack serverless applications with Amplify to learn from the latest community-generated content as well as contribute content (such as events, blog posts, videos, sample projects, and tutorials) with the wider Amplify community.

 ## Participate